neuresthetics/SteelManAbraham/3.0.0/books/draft_2.md

 Every covenant has a sign.
 For Abraham, it was circumcision.
 For Jesus, it was baptism.
 For Muhammad, it was the shahada—confession of faith.

 The sign of the original covenant is bilateral coordination and pantheism.
+The covenant is not derived from the neuroscience; it is appended to it for all time since before even being aware.

 Not because any single practice is magic.
 The difficulty and the daily reminder are the point.
 The sign must cost something.
 It must be a daily reminder that you have bound yourself to a practice and a community.